-Katie Scott is the immensely talented illustrator behind the amazing and award-winning book Animalium.
-A graduate of Brighton University, she has gone on to produce work for
+Katie Scott is the hugely talented illustrator behind the amazing and award-winning book Animalium.
+A graduate of Brighton University, Katie crafts some of the most intricate and beautiful imagery we’d seen in a long time, inspired by Japanese medical illustration, alchemical drawings and the elaborate biological paintings of Ernst Haeckel.
+She has gone on to produce work for

 The New York Times, Bombay Bicycle Club, Urban Outifitters, and

 Norwegian Medical Association.
-Her work is incredibly detailed and beautifully rendered, often taking inspiration from biology and botany.
+Her work is incredibly detailed and beautifully rendered.

 Cacti and Succulents - W.Haage

 This is a great reference book, I’ve owned it for about 6 years and use it regularly, both for my own cacti cultivation and reference for botanical illustration.
 It has lived out on my desk for the entire time I’ve owned it, because I’m so in love with the cover.